Pacific Coast Hockey Association: Innovations

 The PCHA also developed a farm system for players, and were the first Canadian league to expand into the United States.

-The PCHA is also credited with introducing numbers to player sweaters for identification purposes (starting in 1911–12), but this had been had also been experimented with in the NHA at the same time.
+The PCHA is also credited with introducing numbers to player sweaters for identification purposes (starting in 1911–12), but this had also been experimented with in the NHA at the same time.

+Among professional ice hockey leagues in North America, the PCHA was the last to play "seven-man hockey", which included the rover position.
+In 1923, the PCHA decided to drop the rover position, as it was seen to be crowding the ice and therefore reducing the speed of play.

 Women's ice hockey

 As early as January 1916, Frank and Lester Patrick talked of the formation of a women's league to complement the Pacific Coast Hockey Association.
 The proposal included teams from Vancouver, Victoria, Portland and Seattle.
 The league never formed.

 In February 1921, Frank Patrick announced a women's international championship series that would be played in conjunction with the Pacific Coast Hockey Association.
 The three teams that competed were the Vancouver Amazons, Victoria Kewpies, and Seattle Vamps.

-On February 21, 1921, the Seattle Vamps competed against the Vancouver Amazons in Vancouver, and were vanquished by a 5-0 score.
+On February 21, 1921, the Seattle Vamps competed against the Vancouver Amazons in Vancouver, and were vanquished by a 5–0 score.
 Two days later, the Vamps played against a team from the University of British Columbia and won the game.
 Jerry Reed scored three goals (a hat trick) in the game for the Vamps.
 In both games, the Vancouver media referred to the Seattle team as the Seattle Sweeties.
 The Amazons would travel to Seattle and defeat them again.
-On March 2, 1921, the Vamps were defeated by the Kewpies 1-0 in Seattle.
+On March 2, 1921, the Vamps were defeated by the Kewpies 1–0 in Seattle.
 In the rematch on March 12, the Vamps travelled to Victoria.
 The result was a 1–1 tie, and Jerry Reed scored the goal for Seattle.
 The goaltender for the Vamps was Mildren Terran.
 After the 1921 season, the Vamps and the Kewpies ceased operations.